Amida (Mesopotamia)

-Amida (Ἄμιδα, ܐܡܝܕ, Amed) was an ancient city in Mesopotamia located where modern Diyarbakır, Turkey now stands.
+Amida (Ἄμιδα, ܐܡܝܕ, Amed) was an ancient city in Upper Mesopotamia located where modern Diyarbakır, Turkey now stands.

 The city was located on the right bank of the Tigris.
 The walls are lofty and substantial, and constructed of the recycled stones from older buildings.

 History

-Amid(a) was established as an Aramean settlement, circa the 3rd millennium BC, later as the capital of Bit-Zamani.
 The oldest artefact from Amida is the famous stele of king Naram-Sin also believed to be from third millennia BC.

 The name Amida first appears in the writings of Assyrian King Adad-nirari I (C. 1310 -1281 BC) who ruled the city as a part of the Assyrian homeland.
-Amida remained an important region of the Assyrian homeland throughout the reign of king Tiglath-Pileser I (1114–1076 BC) and the name Amida appeared in the annals of Assyrian rulers until 705 BC, and also appears in the archives of Armenian king Tiridates II in 305 AD, and the Roman historian Ammianus Marcellinus (325–391 AD).
+Amida remained an important region of the Assyrian homeland throughout the reign of king Tiglath-Pileser I (1114–1076 BC) and the name Amida appeared in the annals of Assyrian rulers until 612 BC when it was conquered by the Medes.

+Amida also appears in the archives of Armenian king Tiridates II in 305 AD, and the Roman historian Ammianus Marcellinus (325–391 AD).
 It was enlarged and strengthened by Constantius II, in whose reign it was besieged and taken after seventy-three days by the Sassanid king Shapur II (359).
 The Roman soldiers and a large part of the population of the town were massacred by the Persians.
 The historian Ammianus Marcellinus, who took part in the defence of the town, has given a minute account of the siege.
 The Persians did not attempt to garrison the city after the siege.